mawmark/passports/passport-service/README.md

 Consider exception handling.
 What to do if passport added to non existent customer.
 Consider that exposing the collection of passports on the public api is not great, perhaps pass a copied collection.
 The passport collection could be kept as a map for removal.
-The use of Hibernate has poluted the model slightly due to the 2 way reference.
+The use of Hibernate has polluted the model slightly due to the 2 way reference.
 More hibernate knowledge needed.

 Cache Notes
 -